Diversity, Equity, and Inclusion at J-PAL North America

 - The Sadie Collective

-For more information on J-PAL North America’s partnership with The Research in Color Foundation, see J-PAL blog post: A Conversation with Research in Color on the importance of mentorship in the economic profession.
+For more information on J-PAL North America’s partnership with The Research in Color Foundation, see the J-PAL blog post: A Conversation with Research in Color on the importance of mentorship in the economic profession.
+To learn more about innovative approaches and considerations mentorship program development, check out part four of the J-PAL diversifying economics blog series.

 Improving staff diversity and workplace inclusion